 ‘Being’ in the context of: getting to know ourselves, building relationships, accepting others and valuing being heard.
 We therefore identify children’s interests and strengths and celebrate them in meaningful ways with the intention of providing time for exploration, decision making and independent learning.

-‘Becoming’ in the context of: creating dispositions for learning, shaping new understandings, developing resilience, building on talents and assisting children to take opportunities for self-initiated learning.
+‘Becoming’ in the context of: creating dispositions for learning, shaping new understandings, developing resilience, building on talents and assisting children to take opportunities for self-initiated learning to enable them to become the best person they can be.

 We respect, value and embrace the diverse values, beliefs, family and cultural backgrounds, traditions, life experiences and knowledge children and their families bring to preschool.
 We do this through openly communicating with families and documenting what it is they find most valuable in their child’s early education.
 ‘Happy, engaged kids… with lots of books … and teachers with happy faces playing with the children’ is something that the CPCK parent community hold close to their hearts.
 In response to the question ‘what is important when selecting a preschool for your child? parents responded with: ‘a social environment that fosters a strong sense of community and belonging, an emotional environment that is beautifully nurturing and a physical environment that is natural and inspiring with teachers who ooze love for their job and children’.
 These expectations are reflected upon in our daily operations, our long term goals, curriculum planning and direction of our Preschool.

-To ensure the education and care we provide is of a high standard, we are a progressive and innovative preschool that strives for continuous improvement.
+To ensure the education and care we provide is of a high standard, we are a progressive and innovative preschool who engages in continuous improvement.
 We keep up-to-date with current early childhood practice and continually advance the professional development of our staff.

 Family is each child’s first and most important teacher, therefore we hold in high regard the value of working in close partnership with families.
 We use our partnerships as a springboard from which to educate families and the general community about the importance of early child hood education and the significance of the early years in a child’s life.
 We aim to develop reciprocal trust with families to allow shared insights about children through respectful interactions and communications.